dentarg/auth0-blog/_posts/2018-01-15-building-real-time-web-applications-using-wolkenkit.markdown

 At the same time, they develop a common language, the so-called [ubiquitous language](https://www.thenativeweb.io/blog/2017-11-01-11-13-ddd-and-co-part-2-semantics-over-crud/).
 This considerably simplifies communication in the later stages of development.
 Although the terms of this language depend on the domain modeled, it follows certain rules.

-For example, there are [commands](https://www.thenativeweb.io/blog/2017-11-16-09-46-ddd-and-co-part-3-commands-and-events/), which represent the wishes of users and are always formulated as imperative. *Events*, on the other hand, are the facts created by the application as a reaction to the commands.
+For example, there are [*commands*](https://www.thenativeweb.io/blog/2017-11-16-09-46-ddd-and-co-part-3-commands-and-events/) which represent the wishes of users and are always formulated as imperative. *Events*, on the other hand, are the facts created by the application as a reaction to the commands.
 Once created, they can not be undone any more, and are therefore in the past tense.
-The common logic of commands and events is encapsulated in so-called [aggregates](https://www.thenativeweb.io/blog/2017-11-20-10-02-ddd-and-co-part-4-aggregates/).
+The common logic of commands and events is encapsulated in so-called [*aggregates*](https://www.thenativeweb.io/blog/2017-11-20-10-02-ddd-and-co-part-4-aggregates/).

 In contrast to [CRUD](https://www.thenativeweb.io/blog/2017-10-25-09-46-ddd-and-co-part-1-whats-wrong-with-crud/), DDD does not focus on the data of the application, but on its processes.
-Steve Yegge described why this is important in his famous blog post [Execution in the Kingdom of Nouns](http://steve-yegge.blogspot.de/2006/03/execution-in-kingdom-of-nouns.html).
+Steve Yegge described why this is important in his famous blog post ["Execution in the Kingdom of Nouns"](http://steve-yegge.blogspot.de/2006/03/execution-in-kingdom-of-nouns.html).

 ## DDD + event sourcing …